 Marriage: Elin Nordegren (October 5, 2004-August 23, 2010, divorced)

-Other Facts: One of the most successful golfers in history, winning the Masters Tournament four times, the U.S. Open three times, the PGA Championship four times, and the British Open three times.
+Won the Masters Tournament five times, the US Open three times, the PGA Championship four times and the British Open three times.

-Woods leads the PGA in career victories among active players, and is the career money list leader.
+Woods is the PGA career money list leader.

-His father, Earl, nicknamed him "Tiger" after a South Vietnamese soldier with whom he had fought alongside during the Vietnam War.
+His father nicknamed him “Tiger” after a South Vietnamese soldier with whom he had fought alongside during the Vietnam War.

-Timeline: 1978 - At the age of two, wins a putting contest with Bob Hope.
-The match was staged for the "Mike Douglas Show."
+1978 - At the age of 2, wins a putting contest with Bob Hope.
+The match was staged for the “Mike Douglas Show.”

 1980 - Appears on the TV show “That’s Incredible.”

-1991 - Wins his first U.S. Junior Amateur golf championship.
-Woods is the youngest winner ever.
+1991 - Wins his first US Junior Amateur golf championship.
+At 15 years of age, Woods was the youngest champion in history until 14-year-old Jim Liu broke his record in 2010.